JVital2013/vitality-goes/docs/home-assistant.md

 # Using Vitality GOES as a Home Assistant Weather Provider

 Home Assistant ([https://www.home-assistant.io/](https://www.home-assistant.io/)) is a free and open-source smart home control system.
-It has a focus on "local" device control, data collection, and home automation - all without the need to make your smart home dependent on the "cloud" (aka someone else's computer).
+It has a focus on "local" device control, data collection, and home automation - all without making your smart home dependent on the "cloud" (aka someone else's computer).

 I use Home Assistant and other open-source projects, like Tasmota ([https://tasmota.github.io/docs/](https://tasmota.github.io/docs/)), to connect my lights, fans, temp/humidity sensors, and other "smart" devices into one cohesive ecosystem.
 It's very stable and integrates well with other services like Apple HomeKit, Google Assistant, and Alexa.

 ### What does this have to do with Weather Satellites?

-One of the features of Home Assistant is you can integrate a "Weather Provider" into it.
+One feature of Home Assistant is the ability to integrate weather data from a "Weather Provider."
 You can then display weather info in the Home Assistant dashboard, or use it to control smarthome automations.
-Some example weather-related automations would include:
+Some weather-related automation examples would include:

 - Turn on the dehumidifier when it starts raining
 - Close the blinds in a particular room when the sun comes out